MeanPaper/ready_to_serve_trash_bin/notebooks/Dongming/README.md

 - Connecting to WiFi network and verifying if the IP Address can be `ping`
 - Testing the async web server and see if the APIs receives the request and parse the request data

-The left image shows that ESP32S3 has successfully connected to the wifi network.
-Devices under the same wifi network can ping the IP address of ESP32S3 (shown in the right image).
+The first image shows that ESP32S3 has successfully connected to the wifi network.
+Devices under the same wifi network can ping the IP address of ESP32S3 (shown in the second image).

 <img src="./image/wifi-network-connection.png" alt="esp32s3 connects to wifi network" />
 <img src="./image/ping-esp32s3-ip.png" alt="ping the IP address of ESP32S3" />